nahiyan/cryptanalysis/README.md

 ### Building

 Run `make` in either `encoders/nejati-preimage` or `encoders/nejati-collision`.
+The preimage encoder now builds from Rust; its old C++ implementation remains available through `make legacy`.
+The collision encoder is still C++ and is the next encoder migration target.
 Manual invocation is normally unnecessary because the cryptanalysis tool calls the configured encoder executable directly.

 The following set of features is a subset of all that are available:

 - XOR clauses
 - Specification of the target hash
+- Embedded Espresso adders in the Rust preimage encoder
-- Counter chain, dot matrix, and espresso adders
+- Counter-chain and dot-matrix adders in the legacy C++ encoders
 - Trimmed n-step version of the hash function
 - Dobbertin's attack in MD4
 - Relaxation of one Dobbertin's constraint out of the 12 by $W - 32$ bits, where $W$ is the word size that is always 32